intellij-rust/intellij-rust.github.io/install.markdown

 ---
 layout: page
-title: Install IntelliJ-Rust
+title: Install IntelliJ Rust
 ---

 ## Getting alpha builds

-IntelliJ-Rust is currently in the _alpha_ stage of development.
+IntelliJ Rust is currently in the _alpha_ stage of development.
 When we reach some acceptable level of stability, we publish alpha builds to the IntelliJ's main plugin [repository](https://plugins.jetbrains.com/plugin/8182).
 You can download and install these builds directly from `Plugins > Browse repositories` screen in your IDE.